ldesio/VoteFlow/README.md

 - `indeps(varlist)`
   Specifies the list of independent variables (votes cast to each possible vote choice, typically including abstention, at t0).

-- `verbose`
+- `nooutput`
-  Outputs additional details.
+  Suppresses screen matrix output.

 - `save(string)`
   Saves the estimated matrices to an external (Excel-readable) tab-delimited text file specified by `string`.